-- Provide only limited perquisites; - Maintain meaningful executive stock ownership and retention guidelines; - Annually review the risk profile of compensation programs and maintain risk mitigators; - Provide moderate change-in-control protection; - Require double-trigger change-in-control vesting on long-term equity awards; - Maintain a NYSE-compliant clawback policy providing for recovery of erroneously awarded cash or equity-based compensation in connection with a financial restatement; - Retain an independent compensation consultant engaged by, and who reports directly to, the Compensation Committee; and - Align pay with performance, as a majority of compensation is performance based
+- Provide pay opportunities that are appropriate to the size and scale of the Company; - Disclose financial performance metrics and goals used in our incentives programs; - Provide only limited perquisites; - Maintain meaningful executive stock ownership and retention guidelines; - Annually review the risk profile of compensation programs and maintain risk mitigators; - Provide moderate change-in-control protection; - Require double-trigger change-in-control vesting on longterm equity awards; - Maintain a NYSE-compliant clawback policy providing for recovery of erroneously awarded cash or equity-based compensation in connection with a financial restatement; - Retain an independent compensation consultant engaged by, and who reports directly to, the Compensation Committee; and - Align pay with performance, as a majority of compensation is performance-based.

-- al;

-- Provide excise tax gross ups;

-- Allow executive officers to hedge Company stock;

-- Provide special supplemental executive retirement programs; and

-- Provide tax gross-ups on perquisites.
+- Pay dividends or dividend equivalents on unearned equity awards; - Allow repricing or backdating of stock options without shareholder approval; - Provide excise tax gross ups; - Allow executive officers to hedge Company stock; - Provide special supplemental executive retirement programs; and - Provide tax gross-ups on perquisites.